 Are There Difficulty Levels on LSAT Questions?

-Many students ask are there levels of difficulty on LSAT questions?
+Many students ask whether there are levels of difficulty on LSAT questions?

 Yes, there are.
-Official LSAT questions are broken down into five difficulty levels, with Level 1 being the easiest and Level 5 being the hardest.
+Official LSAT questions are broken down into five difficulty levels, with Level 1 being the easiest and Level 4 being the hardest..
 But before you start building a study plan based on difficulty levels, take a breath.

 At the end of the day, you're given a question.
 You need to figure it out and answer it.
 That’s it.

-We often see people score extremely well who still get tripped up by “easy” questions, and beginners who breeze through level five questions.
+We often see people who score extremely well still get tripped up by “easy” questions, and beginners who breeze through level four questions.
 Difficulty depends more on your understanding of the passage than how the test writers categorize it.

 Do I Need to Skip the “Hard” Question Types?